franckbrl/morpheval/README.md

 Evaluation of the morphological quality of machine translation outputs.
 The automatically generated test suite in English should be translated into Czech or Latvian.
-The output is then analyzed and provide three types of information:
+The output is then analyzed and provides three types of information:

 * Adequacy: has the morphological information been well conveyed from the source?